roitinnovation/py-document-utils/README.md

-# brazilian-utils
+# document-utils
-A collection of brazilian utils such as CPF, CNPJ, PIX validators and more
+A collection of utils such as brazilian CPF, CNPJ, PIX validators and more